-Eric Henderson joined the WCCO.COM web team in June 2006.
+Eric Henderson joined the WCCO.COM web team in June 2006 and currently serves as WCCO’s web content manager.
 As a member of the web team, he has won three Emmy Awards as well as an Edward R. Murrow Award.
-He previously worked at the television station as a floor director.

 He continued writing about movies while enrolled at Concordia College in Moorhead.
 He was also the arts and entertainment editor for The Concordian newspaper and station manager of KORD-FM, where he would also spin old school jams on his weekly radio show.

 Upon graduation, he began writing reviews for both City Pages and Slant Magazine.
 His articles on director Brian De Palma were mentioned in the New York Times.

 In his spare time, Eric enjoys playing piano and climbing rocks … predominately indoors, but that may change any summer now.